ASGAlex/teledart_app/README.md

 In case you need access raw `Update` object before any command will happen, use separate middleware class.

 See working example at [middleware.dart](example/lib/middleware.dart)

-# Troubleshooting

-Library was made using new null-safety functionality, but TeleDart package does not use it.
-So `--no-sound-null-safety` VM option is needed to make this code work.